NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/knockout.md

 The issue is that nothing notified the `<span>` that it needed to be updated.
 Simply updating the ViewModel isn't by itself sufficient, unless the ViewModel's properties are wrapped in a special type.
 We need to use **observables** in the ViewModel for any properties that need to have changes automatically updated as they occur.
 By changing the ViewModel to use `ko.observable("value")` instead of just "value", the ViewModel will update any HTML elements that are bound to its value whenever a change occurs.
 Note that input boxes don't update their value until they lose focus, so you won't see changes to bound elements as you type.

+> [!NOTE]
-Note: Adding support for live updating after each keypress is simply a matter of adding `valueUpdate: "afterkeydown"` to the `data-bind` attribute's contents.
+> Adding support for live updating after each keypress is simply a matter of adding `valueUpdate: "afterkeydown"` to the `data-bind` attribute's contents.

 Our viewModel, after updating it to use ko.observable: